Chuck Schwab: Slaying Wall Street Dragons—The 2015 IA 35 for 35

 Let the Robots Do Your Taxes

-Capital gains taxes are a far trickier beast than passive asset allocation.
-A beast so tricky that only a robot might be able to defeat it.
+Capital gains taxes are a far trickier beast than passive asset allocation—so tricky, only a robot might be able to defeat it.

 Schwab Posts 7% Profit Decline for Q1 Despite Asset Growth